uktrade/enquiry-mgmt-tool/deployment.md

 10. After the Jenkins build has finished, go to Enquiry Management Tool production and check that everything is working correctly.

-11. Change the GH pre-release to an actual release.
+11. Change the GitHub pre-release to an actual release.

 12. Post the following message on the #data-hub slack channel, making sure to put the actual version number and link the release notes: